php-ru/symfony-docs-ru/best_practices/templates.rst

 Our application needs a custom ``md2html`` Twig filter so that we can transform the Markdown contents of each post into HTML.
 To do this, create a new ``Markdown`` class that will be used later by the Twig extension.
-It just needs to define one single method to transform Markdown content into HTML::
+It needs to define one single method to transform Markdown content into HTML::

     namespace App\Utils;